 7. Dispose of Your Used Oil.
 The final step is to dispose of the used oil that you have drained from your vehicle.
 Used motor oil is highly toxic to the environment and it is of important that it is disposed of in a safe fashion.
 Transfer the used oil to sealed container and return it to any Pep Boys location, they will be glad to take your used motor oil and properly recycle it.

-If you are in the NJ area, make sure you visit Performance Dodge for all your new and used car needs.
+If you are near Selma, CA, make sure you visit Selma Dodge Jeep Ram, a dealership for all your new and used car needs.
 They have a great service department and would be happy to schedule you for an oil change, if you decide changing it yourself is not going to happen.